frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/README.md

 TensorKG is not:

-- a complete OWL 2 DL reasoner
+- an OWL 2 DL reasoner
 - a drop-in replacement for tableau reasoners on arbitrary ontologies
 - a probability model
 - a calibrated entity-ranking model for knowledge graph completion

-When the engine omits a conclusion outside the currently supported fragment, that should usually be interpreted as `unknown`, not as a proof that the conclusion is false.
+When the engine omits a conclusion outside the currently supported fragment, that should be interpreted as `unknown`, not as a proof that the conclusion is false.

 ## Engine Modes